jakearchibald/jakearchibald.com/static-build/posts/2021/04/f1-perf-part-8/index.md

 The JavaScript on row 3 is a parser-blocking script in the `<head>` (I covered the [different types of script loading in part 2](/2021/f1-perf-part-2/#key-issue-low-priority-render-blocking-javascript)), _and_ it's on another server (I covered [this issue in part 1](/2021/f1-perf-part-1/#avoid-blocking-resources-on-other-servers)).
 But it isn't the biggest problem here.

 More JavaScript loads in rows 5, 7, 8 and 9.
-There are also parse-blocking scripts, but they're at the bottom of the `<body>`, so they're not blocking any content.
+These are also parser-blocking scripts, but they're at the bottom of the `<body>` so they're not blocking any content.
 Unfortunately the CSS on row 6 is doing all the content-blocking at this point.

-Those scripts download in one after the other rather than in parallel.
+Those scripts download one after the other rather than in parallel.
 This is due to resource priorities.
 Chrome knows that the CSS resource in row 6 is blocking rendering so it avoids downloading too much else in parallel, so the CSS gets a large share of the bandwidth.

 Anyway, those scripts are downloaded by the time the CSS lands, so why does it take so much longer to get content on the screen?
 Well, we need to look further down the waterfall: